AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 * The tool is not qualified to analyze programs featuring tasking constructs, controlled objects, or pointers to nested subprograms.

-* The tool is only partially qualified for exceptions which propagate across subprograms, when the runtime library profile supports this at all.
-In such configurations, users shall verify that all uses of handlers for exceptions not raised by the subprogram itself conform to what our Operational Requirements prescribe (:ref:`exceptions`).
+* The tool is only partially qualified for analysis in presence of exceptions which propagate across subprograms, when the runtime library profile supports this at all.

+  For all uses, in subprograms subject to the analysis, of handlers for exceptions not raised by the subprogram itself, users shall verify conformance to what our Operational Requirements specifically prescribe for such cases (:ref:`exceptions`).

 * For mcdc assessements, the tool requires the use of short-circuit variants for the Boolean binary operators composing decisions: ``&&`` or ``||`` in C,